 Must-Know Tips For Working With Aphasia As An Occupational Therapist

-Brain damage has devastating consequences on an individual’s daily function and quality of life.
+Brain damage, no matter what the cause is, can have devastating consequences on an individual’s daily function and quality of life.

-Movement restrictions, emotional changes, behavioral problems, and communication deficits differ in severity but drastically reshape a person’s life as well as those of their close family and friends.
+Movement restrictions, emotional changes, behavioral problems, and communication deficits differ in severity but if present, drastically reshape a person’s life as well as those of their close family and friends.